Arreborn/nvim-config/README.md

 - **250407** So, I never use Copilot.
 In fact, I have a line in my config explicitly disabling Copilot so that I can activate it when I need it, which is never.
 So I removed it.
+- **250830** Dear diary, there's been an absurd amount of changes that my feeble mind cannot be arsed to list since last we spoke.
+Just know that stuff works.